hays-hutton/hays-hutton.github.io/_posts/2015-09-16-two-tier-is-the-new-black.markdown

 # Two Tier Benefits #
 + One codebase for the app
++ Lots of compute power in smart phones these days
 + No deploy/manage web tier servers
     This is really the crux of this post.
 Anything you can get rid of reasonably you should.
 + Spend more time on the value add.
 The app and the analytics.